ome/omero-documentation/omero/sysadmins/unix/server-installation.rst

   Instructions for installing OMERO.server from scratch on CentOS 7 with Ice 3.6 and Python 3.6.

+:doc:`server-debian10-ice36`
+  Instructions for installing OMERO.server from scratch on Debian 9 with Ice 3.6 and Python 3.7.

 :doc:`server-ubuntu1804-ice36`
   Instructions for installing OMERO.server from scratch on Ubuntu 18.04 with Ice 3.6 and Python 3.6.

 **Upcoming:**

+:doc:`server-debian9-ice36`
+  Instructions for installing OMERO.server from scratch on Debian 9 with Ice 3.6 and Python 3.5.

 :doc:`server-ubuntu1604-ice36`
   Instructions for installing OMERO.server from scratch on Ubuntu 16.04 with Ice 3.6 and Python 3.5.

-:doc:`server-debian9-ice36`
-  Instructions for installing OMERO.server from scratch on Debian 9 with Ice 3.6 and Python 3.5

 **Development:**